Squadrick/squadrick.github.io/_posts/2019-12-02-better-ipc-locks.md

 tags: [cpp, ipc, shadesmar]
 ---

+Jan 2020 Update: This lock does not work.
+Please don't use it.
+I'm currently trying to fix it.
+Check out the previous post instead, which as of right now seems work as intended.

+In the words of Linux Torvals: "Because you should never ever think that you're clever enough to write your own locking routines..
+Because the likelihood is that you aren't (and by that "you" I very much include myself - we've tweaked all the in-kernel locking over decades, and gone through the simple test-and-set to ticket locks to cacheline-efficient queuing locks, and even people who know what they are doing tend to get it wrong several times).
+There's a reason why you can find decades of academic papers on locking.
+Really.
+It's hard."

+---

 This is a follow-up to my previous post on [Interprocess Locks](https://squadrick.github.io/journal/ipc-locks.html), where an alternate approach was to use a `ptread_mutex` with attributes